Boundary H\"{o}lder continuity of stable solutions to semilinear elliptic problems in $C^{1,1}$ domains

 \begin{proof}[Proof of Theorem~\ref{thm:c11}]

 We proceed in two steps.
-First, we prove the theorem in smooth domains for solutions in $u \in W^{3,p}(\Omega)$, that is, with weak derivatives integrable \emph{up to the boundary}.
+First, we prove the theorem in smooth domains, for solutions in $W^{3,p}(\Omega)$, i.e., with weak derivatives that are integrable \emph{up to the boundary}.
 Then, we approximate our $C^{1,1}$ domain from the interior by smooth domains and apply the first step on a suitable sequence of stable solutions.